YallaCalculators

 Which free card offers the best rewards?

-RAKBANK Titanium offers the best rewards among free cards: 5% cashback on groceries and dining with AED 600 monthly caps each.
-This can earn you up to AED 14,400/year in cashback with zero annual fee.
-Mashreq Cashback and ENBD Duo (with minimum spend) also offer competitive rewards.
+RAKBANK Titanium offers a strong 5% on groceries and dining, though the two share a combined AED 150/month cap and the 5% requires AED 5,000/month spend — so realistically up to about AED 2,640/year (including cinema) with zero annual fee.
+Mashreq Cashback (5% dining) and ENBD Duo (5% on groceries/utilities/fuel, with minimum spend) also offer competitive rewards.

 How do I calculate if a free card is worth it?